Megaemce/AnnoyScript/posts/Web workers with React and TypeScript.md

 </div>

-One thing that particularly bothers me when working with shiny out-of-the-box products like React and TypeScript is their hidden overheads.
+One thing that particularly bothers me when working with libraries/frameworks like React is their hidden overheads.
 Everything generally functions smoothly, but when you delve into less common use cases, you're likely to encounter some nasty bugs<sup>🐛</sup>.

 While the reasons behind these bugs are often clear, finding a solution within the framework's constraints can be quite challenging.
 That's what happend to me while I was working again with [web workers](docs/Web/API/Web_Workers_API/Using_web_workers).